Murder: Historical attitudes

 In the past, certain types of homicide were lawful and justified.
 Georg Oesterdiekhoff wrote:

 Evans-Pritchard says about the Nuer from Sudan: "Homicide is not forbidden, and Nuer do not think it wrong to kill a man in fair fight.
 On the contrary, a man who slays another in combat is admired for his courage and skill."
 (Evans-Pritchard 1956: 195) This statement is true for most African tribes, for pre-modern Europeans, for Indigenous Australians, and for Native Americans, according to ethnographic reports from all over the world. ...
 Homicides rise to incredible numbers among headhunter cultures such as the Papua.
 When a boy is born, the father has to kill a man.
 He needs a name for his child and can receive it only by a man, he himself has murdered.
 When a man wants to marry, he must kill a man.
 When a man dies, his family again has to kill a man.

 In many such societies the redress was not via a legal system, but by blood revenge, although there might also be a form of payment that could be made instead—such as the weregild which in early Germanic society could be paid to the victim's family in lieu of their right of revenge.

 One of the oldest-known prohibitions against murder appears in the Sumerian Code of Ur-Nammu written sometime between 2100 and 2050 BC.
 The code states, "If a man commits a murder, that man must be killed."

 In the Abrahamic religions, the first ever murder was committed by Cain against his brother Abel out of jealousy.
 The prohibition against murder is one of the Ten Commandments given by God to Moses in Exodus and Deuteronomy, which are part of the scripture for both Jews and Christians.
 In Islam according to the Qur'an, one of the greatest sins is to kill a human being who has committed no fault.
 The term assassin derives from Hashshashin, a militant Ismaili Shi'ite sect, active from the 8th to 14th centuries.
 This mystic secret society killed members of the Abbasid, Fatimid, Seljuq and Crusader elite for political and religious reasons.
 The Thuggee cult that plagued India was devoted to Kali, the goddess of death and destruction.
-According to some estimates the Thuggees murdered one million people between 1740 and 1840.
+According to some estimates the Thugs murdered one million people between 1740 and 1840.
 The Aztecs believed that without regular offerings of blood the sun god Huitzilopochtli would withdraw his support for them and destroy the world as they knew it.
 According to Ross Hassig, author of Aztec Warfare, "between 10,000 and 80,400 persons" were sacrificed in the 1487 re-consecration of the Great Pyramid of Tenochtitlan.
 Japanese samurai had the right to strike with their sword at anyone of a lower class who compromised their honour.